arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Next, in the `setup()` function:

 - The serial communication is initialized at a baud rate of 115200.
-- The Nicla Voice board is initialized, and the LDO regulator (used for putting the board into power-saving mode) is disabled to avoid communication problems with the IMU.
+- The Nicla Voice board is initialized, and the LDO regulator (used for putting the board into power-saving mode) is disabled to avoid communication problems with the magnetometer.
 - Error and event handlers are initialized.
-- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), the NDP processor internal DSP firmware (`dsp_firmware_v91.synpkg`), and the ML model (`ei_model.synpkg`).
+- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor's internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), the NDP processor's internal DSP firmware (`dsp_firmware_v91.synpkg`), and the ML model (`ei_model.synpkg`).
-- The BMM150 sensor is initialized; this includes a software reset, loading the sensor configuration, and setting it into normal power mode with the magnetometer operational.
+- The BMM150 sensor is initialized; this includes setting it into normal operation with an output data rate of 10 Hz.

 Finally, in the `loop()` function:

 - Memory is allocated for the sensor data; data is then read from the sensor and stored in this allocated space.
 - Raw sensor data is then parsed and extracted into raw magnetometer data.
-The raw sensor data (8 bits at a time from the sensor_data array), is combined to form a 16-bit integer for each axis (X, Y, Z) and Hall resistance value.
+It is read 8 bits at a time from the sensor_data array and then combined to form a 16-bit integer for each axis (X, Y, Z) and Hall resistance value.
 - Raw sensor data is converted into understandable and standard unit measurements; data is converted to microteslas (µT).
 - Converted magnetometer data is printed on the Serial Monitor, allowing the user to observe sensor data in real-time.

-After uploading the example code, you should see the magnetometer data on the IDE's Serial Monitor as shown below:
+After uploading the example code, you should see the magnetometer data on the IDE's Serial Monitor, as shown below:

 #### IMU and Machine Learning